Upcoming Events

 If you are interested in learning about how your business can be a featured sponsor, check out our latest sponsorship menu and/or email Development Director, Deb Honor, at dhonor@wfri.org to learn more.

-Early 2026 (Date/Location TBD): The Yale Campaign School Bootcamp: 2026 is an election year and WFRI would like to see our elected positions reflect the diversity of our community.
-This year, we’re pleased to partner with TYC to help participants in making the decision to run for office and/or run a campaign so you can lead in Rhode Island.
-The day long program includes modules on public speaking for impact, networking strategies, and next steps to effective leadership.
-Currently seeking sponsors- reach out to Kelly Nevins at knevins@wfri.org
+March 27 from 10am–3pm in East Providence: The Campaign School at Yale (TCSY): 2026 is an election year and WFRI would like to see our elected officials reflect the diversity of our community.
+This year, in partnership with the League of Women Voters, we’re pleased to partner with TYCS to help participants in making the decision to run for office and/or run a campaign so you can lead in Rhode Island.
+The day-long program includes modules on public speaking for impact, networking strategies, and next steps to effective leadership. https://secure.qgiv.com/for/eventswfri/event/theyalecampaignschool/

-August 26, 2026, from 5-8pm (Location TBD): Toast to Tenacity & Gubernatorial Forum- Every four years, WFRI hosts a debate for candidates running for Governor to coincide with the anniversary of women’s right to vote.
+August 26 from 5-8pm (Location TBD): Toast to Tenacity & Gubernatorial Forum- Every four years, WFRI and the League of Women Voters host a debate for candidates running for Governor to coincide with the anniversary of women’s right to vote.
 Please join us for our “toast to tenacity” and then listen to top candidates for Governor as they share their vision for RI, particularly as it relates to health, economic security, and civic engagement of RI residents.
-Currently seeking sponsors- reach out to Deb Honor at dhonor@wfri.org.
+Special thanks to media sponsor Ocean State Media, which will be streaming the event.

 Wfri